They are often learning hubs for not only students and faculty, they also act as a vital part of local and regional communities.

 At MGMP, we always look toward the big picture.
 Our approach considers at all spaces, exhibits, programs and interactions as reinforcements of the museum or gallery's mission and identity, as well as those of the academic institution.
 Each space, inside and out, should be fundable, operable, and capable of generating revenue on an continuous basis.

-galleries across the US.
+galleries across the US and internationally.

 The Andy Warhol Museum, Carnegie Museums

 Blanton Museum of Art, University of Texas at Austin